 What is a "First Look" and should I do one?

 A first look is when the bride and groom see each other for the first time on their wedding day BEFORE they walk down the aisle.
 It has become more popular in recent years but whether or not you do one is up to you.
 Most of my couples still want the first time they see each other to be the moment when they walk down the aisle but for some couples the wedding day can become stressful and spending a few minutes together ahead of saying "I Do" can help relieve their anxiety and nervousness.
+For larger weddings, doing a First Look and even family photos before the ceremony, gives you more time to enjoy your cocktail hour and reception after the wedding.
 There is no right or wrong way so whichever way you want to do it is fine.